eaustic/data-science-resources/R/readme.md

 ---

-#### R version control for collaborative projcts: alternatives and additions to Github
+### R version control for collaborative projcts: alternatives and additions to Github
 - [Gitlab - open source, can port from Github to Gitlab, and creating private repositories does not require a subscription](https://gitlab.com)
 - [GitKraken - provides a visual interface for branching and merging](https://www.gitkraken.com/features)

+---

+_Check out the additional R resources posted as PDFs in the R resources folder above_